 Cause woman you don’t do nothin’, but drive a good man ‘way from home

-The melody used in Broonzy’s version of the song is symbolic of a melody that he first heard in his youth in Arkansas, which his uncle played on the banjo.
-Key to the Highway has gained a reputation of being an “anthem of the homeless” and has inspired several artists (including Keith Richards of The Rolling Stones, BB King, and The Allman Brothers) to cover the song in their own versions.
+The melody used in Broonzy’s version of the song is reminiscent of a melody that he first heard in his youth in Arkansas, which his uncle played on the banjo.
+Key to the Highway has gained a reputation as being an “anthem of the homeless” and has inspired several artists (including Keith Richards of The Rolling Stones, B.B.
+King and The Allman Brothers) to cover the song in their own versions.
 The song has become a “blues standard” and was inducted into the Blues Hall of Fame by the Blues Foundation in 2010.